sixertoy/retrobox/III-setup_lcd_display.md

 » Press CTRL+X to save & quit (overwrite=yes and enter to validate filename)
 ```

+> Tontect drivers are available with kernel module FBTFT<br>
 > ms61581 is the open source overlay compatible with the Tontec 3.5 Screen

 ## 3. Install FBCP (Frame Buffer Copy)